 - The Blackwell Inn.
 Located on The Ohio State University campus, the Blackwell offers modern rooms and suites in a vibrant, campus setting.
 The Inn also offers special rates for access to the Recreation Center.

-Things to do in Columbus
+Things to do in Columbus with Kids

 - COSI (Center of Science and Industry).
 Rated first among hands-on science museums in the United States by Parents Magazine, COSI offers hands-on exhibits in space exploration, physics, the ocean and more.
 The museum includes special areas designed just for younger children.
 Allow a full day to visit.
 Enjoy a “historical” lunch at the original Wendy’s located right across the street!